-The wind turbine rotor blade market is expected to grow at a CAGR of approximately 8.38% during 2020-2025.
-The growing number of offshore wind energy Installations, reducing cost of wind energy, and the increasing number of aging wind turbines are expected to drive the global wind turbine rotor blade market during the forecast period.
-However, factors such as the associated high cost of transportation and cost competitiveness of alternate clean power sources such as solar power have the potential to hinder the market growth in the coming years.
+The wind turbine rotor blade market is expected to register at a CAGR of approximately 8.38% during the forecast period, 2020-2025.
+The growing number of offshore wind energy installations have been reducing the cost of wind energy, and the increasing number of aging wind turbines are expected to drive the wind turbine rotor blade market during the forecast period.
+However, factors, such as the associated high cost of transportation and cost competitiveness of alternate clean power sources, like solar power, have the potential to hinder the market growth in the coming years.

-- Onshore segment accounted for the highest market share with over 65% in 2018, and it is expected to dominate the market during the forecast period.
+The onshore segment accounted for the highest market share, with over 65% in 2018, and it is expected to dominate the market during the forecast period.

-- The wind power industry has demand for cost-effective solutions, and a highly efficient product has the potential to change the dynamics of the industry.
-There have been instances where old turbines are replaced, not because of the damage, but due to the availability of more efficient blades in the market.
-Hence, technological developments present themselves as opportunities to the global wind turbine rotor blade market.
+The wind power industry has been in demand for cost-effective solutions, and a highly efficient product has the potential to change the dynamics of the industry.
+There were instances where old turbines were replaced, not because of the damage but due to the availability of more efficient blades in the market.
+Hence, technological developments present themselves as opportunities for the wind turbine rotor blade market.

-- At regional level, Asia-Pacific has dominated the wind turbine rotor blade market in 2018 with majority of the demand coming from the countries such as China, India, and Australia.
+At the regional level, Asia-Pacific dominated the wind turbine rotor blade market in 2018, with the majority of the demand coming from countries, like China, India, and Australia.